Lake Hawea Wanaka New Zealand South Island

 Example of a NZ Registration card.

-Check WOF
+Check the WOF

 NZ Warrant of Fitness card